 Driver Education, Then and Now

-The first driver education course (that included classroom and behind-the-wheel instruction) was taught in 1935 at Pennsylvania State College High School.
+instruction) was taught in 1935 at Pennsylvania State College High School.
 On the road, one student would drive while three rode as observers.
-By 1940, over 20 states had courses of study, and several hundred high schools had begun teaching driver education.
+By 1940, over 20 states had courses of study,

 Driver education in Michigan saw few changes for the next 40 years.
 Then in 1997, it joined several other states in establishing graduated driver licensing.
 The GDL program consisted of three licensing levels and two courses: Segment 1, requiring 24 hours of classroom instruction and 6 hours behind-the-wheel instruction; and Segment 2, requiring 6 additional hours of classroom instruction.
 Both courses end with a written State exam.
 Between level 1 and 2 licenses, parents mentor their son's/daughter's driving for 50 hours.